Crock Pot Monster Munch

 Notes

-• I used a variety of eyeball candies from my grocery store but if you can’t find them, Amazon does have some options (gummy eyeballs, colored candy eyeballs and candy eyeballs).
+• I used a variety of eyeball candies from my grocery store but if you can’t find them, Amazon does have some options (gummy eyeballs and various other candy eyeballs).

 • My slow cooker only took 30 minutes to heat my morsels to the perfect temperature.
 But I have had slow cookers take an hour or two.
 It is best to test this recipe out for the first time when you have time to watch it.
 It is highly recommended you stir this every 30 minutes to know how close you are to having everything melted.